yunfeikevinwang/GentzkowLabTemplate/README.md

 The advantages of using the wrapper commands include:

 * They use executable names defined by `local_env.sh`, so that the code can work across machines with different local configurations
-* They clean up LaTex auxiliary files
+* They clean up LaTeX auxiliary files
-* They copy Latex output files to the `output` directory, whereas `pdflatex` places output in the same directory as the code by default
+* They copy LaTeX output files to the `output` directory, whereas `pdflatex` places output in the same directory as the code by default
 * They copy default Stata logs into `/output/make.log`
 * They handle differences in Stata command line syntax across operating systems
 * They handle cases where scripts terminate with errors in a friendly way